A virtual structure for symplectic Higgs bundles: Introduction

-and we want to lift $\iota$ to an action on the complex This will be done directly in families of spectral families $\EE$, where will get an action of $\iota$ on compatible with the natural action on $\mathbf{T}_\N=\mathbf{L}_\N^\vee$ via the Atiyah class $\At_{\EE,\N}$, see Sec. \ref{virtualdiff}.\\ This is enough to meet the requirements of equivariant localization in the sense of \cite{GP}, where we replace $\C^\times$ by $\langle \iota \rangle$.
+This is enough to meet the requirements of equivariant localization in the sense of \cite{GP}, where we replace $\C^\times$ by $\langle \iota \rangle$.
 The final part is analogous to \cite{Sch}, where we use the $U(r)$-obstruction theory of \cite{TT1}, which is now $\iota$-equivariant and localize it to $\N_{Sp(r)}\subset \N^\iota$.
-This gives a perfect obstruction theory on $\N_{Sp(r)}$ and endows it with a virtual cycle $[\N_{Sp(r)}]^{vir}$.\\ Key to all of this is an assumption on $c_2(E)$ when fixing $\ch(E)$ that assures that all pairs of $\N$ are in fact locally free.
+This allows us to set up a perfect obstruction theory on $\N_{Sp(r)}$, which endows it with a virtual cycle $[\N_{Sp(r)}]^{vir}$, see Prop. \ref{finalthm}.\\ Key to all of this is an assumption on $c_2(E)$ when fixing $\ch(E)$ that assures that all pairs of $\N$ are in fact locally free.
 Only this will make $(E,\phi) \mapsto (E^*,-\phi^*)$ into a globally well-defined involution, see \ref{moduli}.